RedHatInsights/bonfire/README.md

     quay.io/cloudservices/bonfire namespace list
 ```

-It can also make use of a Kube config file by mounting it on the container's HOME:
+You can also make use of the kubeconfig file on your host by mounting it into the container's `$HOME` directory:

 ```
-podman run -it --rm -v ${KUBECONFIG:="$HOME/.kube/config"}:/opt/bonfire/.kube/config:Z,U \
+podman run -it --rm --userns=keep-id:uid=1000,gid=1000 -v ${KUBECONFIG:="$HOME/.kube/config"}:/opt/bonfire/.kube/config:Z \
     quay.io/cloudservices/bonfire namespace list
 ```

-Although you can define the KUBECONFIG location using a variable:
+If you desire for the kubeconfig to live in a non-standard location in the container, you can mount the kubeconfig into another path in the container, and set the KUBECONFIG environment variable:

 ```
-podman run -it --rm -v $HOME/.kube/config:/opt/kubeconfig:Z,U \
+podman run -it --rm --userns=keep-id:uid=1000,gid=1000 -v $HOME/.kube/config:/opt/kubeconfig:Z \
     -e KUBECONFIG=/opt/kubeconfig \
     quay.io/cloudservices/bonfire namespace list
 ```